kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 - 🍕 Weekly meal planning (we've been doing this for 2 years now)
 - 💸 Monthly savings and investments

-I have already started many of these habits, some since the summer so I want to ensure I continue doing .
+I have already started many of these habits, some since the summer so I want to ensure I continue doing them.

+## So what are my goals?

+I don't have any to list on here!
+But now maybe you can see: I don't have to list any 🤯 As long as I continue to invest in my habits and systems, _naturally
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MzE4NzA4ODUsOTI5ODc5MTYwLC0xNj
-Y1MjkwMDY3XX0=
+eyJoaXN0b3J5IjpbLTcxMjEyNDI1NSw5Mjk4NzkxNjAsLTE2Nj
+UyOTAwNjddfQ==
 -->